Haze pollution is an environmental crisis in Thailand - Earth.com

 Haze in Thailand

-An international field campaign – the Airborne and Satellite Investigation of Asian Air Quality (ASIA-AQ) – was recently launched to investigate the haze in Thailand.
+An international field campaign – the Airborne and Satellite Investigation of Asian Air Quality (ASIA-AQ) – was launched to investigate the haze in Thailand.

 “During the last two weeks of March 2024, NASA’s DC-8 and Gulfstream III aircraft flew several flights over Chiang Mai, Bangkok, and rural areas surrounding the cities to sample air quality with several sensors.
 At the same time, satellites observed the haze from above,” said NASA.